zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ## Exercise 2: Post upgrade database enhancements

-Duration: 20 minutes
+Duration: 30 minutes

 In this exercise you will explore some of the security features of Azure SQL Database, and review some of the security benefits that come with running your database in Azure.
 [SQL Database Advance Data Security](https://docs.microsoft.com/azure/sql-database/sql-database-advanced-data-security) (ADS) provides advanced SQL security capabilities, including functionality for discovering and classifying sensitive data, surfacing and mitigating potential database vulnerabilities, and detecting anomalous activities that could indicate a threat to your database.

-> **NOTE**: Advanced Data Security was enabled on the database with the ARM template.
+> **NOTE**: Advanced Data Security was enabled on the database with the ARM template, so you won't need to do that here.

 ### Task 1: Configure SQL Data Discovery and Classification